Nalgonda: Transport

 The city is connected to major cities and towns by means of road and railways.
-National and state highways that pass through the city are National Highway 565, State highway 2 and 18.
-Also National Highway 65 (Hyderabad to Vijayawada) passes through Nalgonda District.

 Road

+National and state highways that pass through the city are National Highway 565, State Highways 2 and 18.
+Also, National Highway 65 (Hyderabad to Vijayawada) passes through Nalgonda District, 18km away from the city.

-TGSRTC operates buses from Nalgonda to various destinations in Telangana state.
+TGSRTC operates buses from Nalgonda to various destinations in Telangana and Andhra Pradesh states.

 Railway

 Nalgonda railway station provides rail connectivity to the city.
 It is classified as a B–category station in Guntur railway division of the South Central Railway zone and is located on the Pagidipalli-Nallapadu section of the division.

 Air

-The closest airport to the city is Rajiv Gandhi International Airport, which is 112 km away.
+The closest airport to the city is Rajiv Gandhi International Airport, which is 111 km away by road.